 – Radio Equipment Directive, Article 3(3)(i)

-Since 2015, the FSFE has been working on raising awareness among the public, industry, and political decision-takers, and contributes expertise to limit the negative outcomes of this article.
-Many organisations and companies signed our Joint Statement against Radio Lockdown in which we have formulated several proposals to EU institutions and EU member states with concrete steps to solve these issues.
+Since 2015, the FSFE has been working on raising awareness among the public, industry, and political decision-makers, and contributing expertise to limit the negative outcomes of this article.
+Many organisations and companies signed our Joint Statement against Radio Lockdown in which we formulated several proposals to EU institutions and EU member states with concrete steps to solve these issues.

 By default, almost all devices which can send and receive radio signals fall under this directive.
 For instance, WiFi routers, mobile phones, bluetooth chips in computers, GPS receivers, and so-called "smart devices" in households.
 But the European Parliament asked the European Commission to adopt a so-called Delegated Act in which they define the classes of devices which shall fall under this regulation.

 In turn, the European Commission has installed an Expert Group, mostly consisting of member states' public agencies, to come up with recommendations.
 Unfortunately, as of June 2019, the majority of the group intends to make broad and diffuse device categories like "Software Defined Radio" and "Internet of Things" a subject of radio lockdown.

 First of all, the scope is immense.
 Radio devices are everywhere and increasingly many devices connect using wireless and mobile networks.
 The influence of this technology in our daily lives continously grows.
 Therefore, it is more important than ever to ensure that users are not restricted.
 But Article 3(3)(i) does not enforce only a certain security measurement, but drastically limits the control that customers have over the technology they own.